majikandy/ParentalControls/README.md

 ## Scenario

-Sky is developing a next generation Video on Demand platform.
+The company is developing a next generation Video on Demand platform.
 You are part of a software engineering team, developing services for the platform and working on the story below.